 - A quick massage!
 Just like you do with kale.
 You’ll even see the color of the broccoli change.
 You’re waking it up!

-- A bit of water into the air fryer!
-This water creates a lil steam chamber while the broccoli roasts so it stays tender and fluffed while also becoming crispy!
+- A bit of water!
+The water creates a little steam effect while the broccoli roasts so it stays tender and fluffed while also becoming crispy!
 And I am abnormally excited about this whole thing!

 We throw this air fryer broccoli at every single meal we can.
 We’ve had it with Marry Me Chicken, Date Night Rigatoni, Tomato Soup and grilled cheese, and dipped in this A+ Gochujang Sauce.
 And it’s the perfect side for the staple fam-faves: Air Fryer Chicken, Air Fryer Tofu, and Air Fryer Salmon.